 Those who suffer from high intraocular pressure often feel nothing at all.
 In the early stages, most even have 20/20 vision.
 That is because the damage from high IOP affects your peripheral vision first, before you even begin to notice it.
 If it is not treated, the condition can progressively worsen your peripheral eyesight until you eventually develop tunnel vision.
 And if it gets worse from there, you could even eventually go blind.
 It is said that in many people, 70% of peripheral vision is often lost before the condition is even diagnosed.
-That is why getting your eyes regularly checked is so important, especially if you have a family history of glaucoma, or are above the age of 40.
+That is why getting your eyes regularly checked is so important, especially if you have a family history, or are above the age of 40.

 If the condition is caught on time, however, there are treatments that can stop the disease.
 We will discuss these treatments below, but they usually consist of drops or surgery (laser or incisional).
 In this article, we will discuss all of those treatment options in detail.
 But first, let’s go over how the disease works, as well as different varieties.
 This will allow you to get a better idea of how your case can be treated.